 32. Doubles as a planter

-This clay chiminea fireplace doubles as a planter when not in use.
-A simple source of warmth on cold nights in your outdoor living space as well as a functional fire feature.
+This clay chiminea fireplace doubles as a planter when not in use or no longer functional.
+A simple source of warmth on cold nights in your outdoor living space as well as a fire feature.

 33. Stacked stone

 Referring to design, lay concrete cinder blocks and a layer of mortar between each block.
 Leave an opening at the top of the chimney for ventilation.

 This is an excellent fireplace-chiminea DIY approach.
 Adjust the height, size and shape to suit your taste.

 34. Made out of car rims

 If you’ve got some old wheel rims lying around your garage, it’s time to make them useful.
 Whether you want a chiminea, a fire pit, or both, this project is worth trying!
 A barrel of a washing machine also makes a great material.

 Speaking of washing machines, a drum makes an excellent fire pit.
 To make it more functional, fix a chimney at the top with a wire mesh cover – and voila!
 You have a fire pit and chiminea for your patio.

 Enjoy a little illuminating ambience outdoors without a full-blown bonfire with candle chimineas.
 These mini versions feature a rich and rustic finish and come in three sizes.
 The ceramic models will emit enough soft glow when paired with oversized lit candles.